emacs-vs/hl-preproc/README.md

 This package uses [meta-net](https://github.com/emacs-vs/meta-net) to parse all define constants inside a csproj file.
-The output of the highlighting should be very close to IDE but more lightweight since we only extract information we need.
+The output of the highlighting should be very close to IDE but more lightweight.
+We only extract information we need to do the highlighting.

 ## :floppy_disk: Quickstart